ibm-cloud-docs/AnalyticsEngine/Stop,-Start,-Restart-JNBG-Service.md

 # Starting and stopping the Jupyter Notebook Gateway service
+{: #start-stop-JNBG}

-From the [Ambari console](/docs/services/AnalyticsEngine/Administer-cluster-using-Ambari-console.html), you can start, stop, and restart the "JNBG" (Jupyter Notebook Gateway) service.
+From the [Ambari console](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-adm-ambari), you can start, stop, and restart the "JNBG" (Jupyter Notebook Gateway) service.
 You can also update the service configuration and check the present status of the service.